Kailasa Temple, Ellora: History

-The Kailasa temple features the use of multiple distinct architectural and sculptural styles.
-This, combined with its relatively large size, has led some scholars to believe that its construction spanned the reigns of multiple kings.
+The Kailasa temple features the use of several distinct architectural and sculptural styles.
+This, combined with its relatively large size, has led some scholars to believe that its construction spanned the reigns of several kings.
 Some of the temple reliefs feature the same style as the one used in the Dashavatara cave (Cave 15), which is located next to the temple.
 The Dashavatara cave contains an inscription of Krishna's predecessor and nephew Dantidurga (c.
 735–756 CE).
 Based on this, art historian Hermann Goetz (1952) theorized that the construction of the Kailasa temple began during the reign of Dantidurga.
 Krishna consecrated its first complete version, which was much smaller than the present-day temple.
 According to Goetz, Dantidurga's role in the temple construction must have been deliberately suppressed, as Krishna sidelined Dantidurga's sons to claim the throne after his death.
 Based on analysis of the different styles, Goetz further hypothesized that the later Rashtrakuta rulers also extended the temple.
 These rulers include Dhruva Dharavarsha, Govinda III, Amoghavarsha, and Krishna III.
 According to Goetz, the 11th century Paramara ruler Bhoja commissioned the elephant-lion frieze on the lower plinth during his invasion of Deccan, and added a new layer of paintings.
 Finally, Ahilyabai Holkar commissioned the last layer of paintings in the temple.